-- A. On-scene Responsibilities - \neg 1.
-Ensure that the threats to officer safety and the safety of others are over. - \frown 2.
-Secure and separate suspects. - 3.
-Relay information on fleeing suspects to communications and other units. - 4.
-Request a supervisor and if necessary, additional backup, emergency medical services, and any other assistance. - 5.
-If injured, administer emergency first aid to oneself then others as necessary, pending arrival of emergency medical assistance. - 6.
-Take note of the time, facts, individuals, witnesses, potential suspects, and suspect vehicles. - \square 7.
-As time and capabilities permit before supervisory and other assistance arrives:
+On-sce ene Responsibilities Ensure that the threats to officer safety and the safety of others are over.
+Secure and separate suspects. ☐ 3.
+Relay information on fleeing suspects to communications and other units.
+4. Request a supervisor and if necessary, additional backup, emergency medical services, and any other assistance.
+5. If injured, administer emergency first aid to oneself then others as necessary, pending arrival of emergency medical assistance.
+Take note of the time, facts, individuals, witnesses, potential suspects, and suspect vehicles.
+As time and capabilities permit before supervisory and other assistance arrives: a.
+Secure the area and establish a perimeter. b.

-b.
 Protect evidence from loss, destruction, or damage.